FrostKiwi/treasurechest/posts/tunneling-corporate-firewalls/tunneling-corporate-firewalls.md

 ...managing public web apps is not one of them.
 With their reliance on HTTPS for encryption, even ignoring potential DPI, it takes only one config mishap to expose full console access.
 Especially when web apps change management, things like this are easily forgotten.
 One misunderstanding away from disaster.

 ## Dev tools
 Now that we can `ssh exampleCorporate` to automatically connect via our encrypted tunnel, let's make sure our dev tools are happy.
 If `git` is used via SSH, it should work automatically.
-Thanks to [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy#Origin), everything mostly works automatically really.
+Thanks to [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy#Origin), everything mostly works automatically.
 Mostly.
 ### VSCode
 <figure>
 	<img src="img/vscode.png" alt="Remote SSH file editing in VSCode" />